| 2012 |

 | 2023 |

-SPRTN has an unexpected role in global-genome DPC repair (independent of replication-coupled detection); replication-independent DPC cleavage by SPRTN requires SUMO-targeted ubiquitylation of the protein adduct.
-Defective ubiquitin binding of SPRTN patient variants compromises global-genome DPC repair. |
+SPRTN has an unexpected role in global-genome DPC repair that does not rely on replication-coupled detection.
+Replication-independent DPC cleavage by SPRTN requires SUMO-targeted ubiquitylation of the protein adduct, and defective ubiquitin binding of SPRTN patient variants compromises global-genome DPC repair causing synthetic lethality when combined with reduced proteasomal DPC repair. |

-PxP (Purification of x-linked Proteins) technique, engineered patient-variant cell lines, SUMO/ubiquitin pathway manipulation, DPC quantification |
+PxP (Purification of x-linked Proteins) technique, engineered patient variant cell lines, SUMO/ubiquitin pathway inhibitors, genetic complementation |

 Nature communications |